Everybody Needs a Model Or Two To Be Effective

 What/Who Is An Approximate Leader Metaphor You Relate To?

 As we venture through life, influential personalities pass our way.
 Some of these are distant influencers.
 They touch us through their books, blogs – the proverbial ship passing in the night.
 Others stay longer.
 Rarely does an influential we come to love and respect leave without heat though.
 ‘Parting is such sweet sorrow’ as Shakespeare captured it so well.
 This fascinating dynamic is a worthwhile study in various biographies that are honest enough to get past the silly surface-grin and down to what we all know to be the real story we all suffer through.
 (Bobby Clinton has a grasp on this matter as well any anyone on the planet.
 His tomes The Making of A Leader and Connecting are in my top 100 list of ‘Just Gotta Buy, Read, and Re-Read.’

 (NOTE: I officially no longer waste my time actually ‘reading’ books unless they ‘re-read’ worthy.
 As many know, I am a graduate of the ‘Evelyn Wood-Head Sped-Redding School of Sped Redding’ to quote Cheech and Chong.
 I do scan lots of books still – but scanning and carefully reading are far different matters.)

-All effective leaders have lived long enough to realize they lack the marbles to accomplish the humongous goal Jesus has placed in their heart.
+All effective leaders have lived long enough to realize they lack the marbles to accomplish the humongous goal Jesus has placed in their hearts.
 To get there, some amazing, serendipitous supply is needed.
 The greatest part of God’s supply will always arrive in the form of content – the wisdom God provides that can come from people alone.

 Is there a metaphor you can use to help people relate to your leadership style?